svenriebedell/DellApp-Download-Manager/README.md

 ## Instructions

-### Applications selections options are available
+### Application selection options:

 - Select download by App
 - Oldest Version for download (if you want to download older versions as well)
-- automatic deletion of older Apps (if app version is older than wanted)
+- Automatic deletion of older Apps (if app version is older than wanted)

 ### Output
 This script is generated and maintained a Software Repository.
 The folder structure is: